thangtran76/eks/README.md

 Select the original t2.micro instance, and click Connect at the top of the window.
 In the Connect to your instance dialog, select EC2 Instance Connect (browser-based SSH connection).
 Click Connect.
-In the CLI, check the cluster: eksctl get cluster
-Enable it to connect to our cluster: aws eks update-kubeconfig --name dev --region us-east-1 Enable CloudWatch logging for cluster "dev" in "us-east-1": eksctl utils update-cluster-logging --enable-types=all --region=us-east-1 --cluster=dev --approve Create a Deployment on Your EKS Cluster
+Create a Deployment on Your EKS Cluster
-Install Git:
-sudo yum install -y git
 Download the course files:
 git clone https://github.com/ACloudGuru-Resources/Course_EKS-Basics
 Change directory: